azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 ## (Perfect) Forward Secrecy
 With the exception of two Pre-Shared-Key (PSK) ciphersuites, defined in {{psksuites}}, this document deals exclusively with ciphersuites that are inherently forward-secret.
+These nonephemeral ciphersuites have been added to accomodate embedded/IoT applications.

-## Static RSA Key-Transport
+## Static RSA Key-transport
 No ciphersuite is defined in this document that makes use of RSA as Key-Transport.

 ## Nonce reuse
 AES-OCB security requires that the "nonce" (number used once) is never reused.
 The IV construction in {{fssuites}} is designed to prevent nonce reuse.
+Specifically, if there is any error in the nonce construction implementation, it will simply be non-interoperable with conforming implementations.

+## Data volume limit under a single key
+There is a limitation on the total number of bytes that can be transmitted under one set of keys.
+For the AES-OCB ciphersuites, implementations MUST NOT transmit more than 2^36 bytes encrypted under a single key: they MUST rekey or close the connection before 2^36 bytes are reached.
+These limitations are based on limitations introduced in the TLS 1.3 draft for AES-GCM, this document adheres to the same constraints.
+A detailed analysis can be found in {{AELIMIT}}.

 # Acknowledgements
-This document borrows heavily from {{RFC5288}} and {{RFC6655}}.
+This document borrows heavily from {{RFC5288}}, {{RFC6655}} and draft-ietf-tls-chacha20-poly1305-04.

-The author would like to thank Martin Thomson for his suggested change on the client negotiation paragraph, Nikos Mavrogiannopoulos and Peter Gutmann for the discussion on PSK ciphersuites, Jack Lloyd for content on the clarification of the TLS Record IV length and the TLS Working Group in general for feedback and discussion on this document.
+The author would like to thank Martin Thomson for his suggested change on the client negotiation paragraph, Nikos Mavrogiannopoulos and Peter Gutmann for the discussion on PSK ciphersuites, Jack Lloyd for content on the clarification of the TLS Record IV length, Samuel Neves for suggesting the data-limitation paragraph from the TLS 1.3 draft and the TLS Working Group in general for feedback and discussion on this document.